samsuh/2026-journal/README.md

 Going backwards in the circle of thirds uses relative minors.

 The circle of fifths shows, instead, how the keys relate to each other.
+The grouping of chords in a key nearby each other (moving window piece around the wheel) shows which keys share chords, and vice versa in which keys a chord is included.

 A takeaway point is that memorizing chords and even the structure and sequence and relation of chords is good, but you dont use them sequentially like this, just as you would not go to a dictionary to look up sequences of words next to each other and use them because theyre closeby.
 The context matters.